Fundraising Ideas for Lent and Easter

 Set Up a Facebook Fundraiser for Lent – It’s easy to set up a Facebook Fundraiser and all the money raised will come to HARP.
 Just set it up to be active over the Lent period and share it with your Facebook friends.

 Run 40 Miles in 40 Days – Ask friends and family to sponsor you to run 40 miles over the 40-day Lent period in aid of HARP.
 Whether you run a mile a day, build up your running distances over Lent until it adds up to 40 miles, split it between a set number of longer runs, or run all 40 miles in one go, you can tailor this challenge to your own fitness level and go for it!
-Download a Sponsorship Form here.
+Set up a JustGiving fundraising page here.

 Host an Easter Egg Hunt – Fun for children and adults alike, hide eggs around your organisation’s building or grounds and ask for a small donation for HARP from each person taking part.
 You could even give a prize to the person or team who collects the most eggs.

 Have an Easter Raffle – Collect a range of Easter eggs and other treats, or even create an Easter hamper, and sell raffle tickets to give your family, friends and colleagues the chance to win something special and support HARP at the same time.

 Join our Virtual Spring Walk & Wildlife Experience over the Easter Holidays – This year we can't host our usual Spring Walk along the Prittle Brook but you can still take part in our special virtual version.
 Find out more and register here.

 Set up a Regular Donation for HARP – By giving a regular gift to HARP you help us to ensure that our work helping local people to escape or avoid homelessness continues throughout the year, enabling us to better plan our spending on frontline services for those who need us most.
 Set up your gift here.